luke-h1/airbnb-clone/README.md

     ### Migrations
     * The backend contains 2 commands which are responsible for dealing with migrations.
-    * The first one is responsible for generating a migration based on changes made to the `entities` folder. `typeorm migration:generate -n <NAME>`.
+    * The first one is responsible for generating a migration based on the schema difference in `entities` vs what is the current DB schema. `typeorm migration:generate -n <NAME>`.
     * The second one is responsible for running the generated migrations. `typeorm migration:run`
-    * If you want to learn more about how TypeORM works checkout the [docs](https://typeorm.io/#/)

 ### Frontend:
 * copy the `.env.example ` to `.env`. `cp .env.example .env`.